dustinpfister/blog_posts/_posts/js-array-from.md

 ## 3 - Other ways to create an array from somthing else

-In this section I will be looking at some additional options for creating an array from an object or string.
+In this section I will be looking at some additional options for creating an array from an object or string. there are tones of ways of doing so, so this is not at all in any way a complete list.

 ### 3.1 - String split